nativeit/boilerplate-bash/README.md

         param=$(lcase $param)
       * use confirm for interactive confirmation before doing something if ! confirm "Delete file"; then ; echo "skip deletion" ; fi
+      * use ask for interactive setting of variables ask NAME "What is your name" "Peter"
       * use on_mac/on_linux/'on_32bit'/'on_64bit' to only run things on certain platforms on_mac && log "Running on MacOS"
       * use folder_prep to create a folder if needed and otherwise clean up old files